Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting

 Second, they are \textbf{outdated} and have been widely accessible online for years.
 For instance, the ETT dataset concluded in 2018 and the Electricity dataset concluded in 2019.
 This long-term availability poses a significant risk of pre-training contamination, particularly for LLMs, casting doubt on the fairness of evaluations on modern LLM-based models.

-Third, their \textbf{variable composition is vague}.
+Third, their \textbf{variable composition lacks explicit structural demarcation}.
 There is no clear demarcation between datasets containing multiple variables from a single system and those featuring a single variable type across multiple independent systems.
 For example, the Weather dataset comprises various meteorological variables for atmosphere, whereas the Electricity and Traffic datasets treat sensors from different locations as distinct variables, despite them all measuring the same physical quantity.